-Although my social skills are not good enough for handling office politics (which automatically excludes me from managerial positions), I am able to participate in many social activities without issues.
+Although my social skills were not good enough for handling office politics (which automatically excludes me from managerial positions), I am able to participate in many social activities without issues.
 I have even worked in a demanding job requiring multi-tasking, customer service and managerial skills for 1.5 years without revealing my diagnosis.

 I have been contacted by two people who claimed to have ‘recovered’ from autism spontaneously.
 One of them is a young lady from England who ‘recovered’ at age 16, but was not taken seriously when she wrote to some autism professionals about her experiences.